 - 1 tablespoon nutritional yeast

-Bake for 20 minutes, or until the Puff Pastry Sheets are golden brown.
+- Bake for 20 minutes, or until the puff pastry is golden bown.

 - Tomato Tartlets with Spinach Pesto